NicolasBizzozzero/fforest/README.md

 * Add some progress bars with the package : https://pypi.python.org/pypi/progressbar2
 * Implement other format for the input database (each format must be changed to the CSV format during the preprocessing phase)
 * Round floating values with https://stackoverflow.com/a/1317578
-* Add the file `environment.json` at the root of the main directory, which will contains infos about the database, and must be created right after the preprocessing phase.
-This file'll then be loaded by each entry point thereafter.
-* Add the --max-instances-at-once parameter, which force certains functions which loads entire databases in memory to only loads a precise amount of instances at once.
+* Add the --max-instances-at-once parameter, which force some functions which loads entire databases in memory to only loads a precise amount of instances at once.
-* Add the parameter --last-phase which stop the software if the precised phase is completed.
-* Add the parameter --resume-phase which resume the software to precised phase.
-* All entry-points (except the main) should do one phase each instead of starting to a specific phase.
+* Clean all the non-main entry points documentation inside the entry_points_documentation.xml file.

 ## Acknowledgments
 I would like to thanks the <a href="http://lfi.lip6.fr/web/">LFI team</a> from the <a href="https://www.lip6.fr/">LIP6 laboratory</a>, and specifically <a href="http://webia.lip6.fr/~marsala/christophe/Accueil.html">Mr. Marsala Christophe</a>, for helping me during the entire duration of my internship, and for offering me the knowledge and resources needed to build this software.